asylgrp/economix/decisionmaker/README.md

 use Symfony\Component\Serializer\Serializer;
 use Symfony\Component\Serializer\Encoder\JsonEncoder;

-use asylgrp\decisionmaker\Normalizer\ContactNormalizer;
+use asylgrp\decisionmaker\Normalizer\ContactPersonNormalizer;
 use asylgrp\decisionmaker\Normalizer\DecisionNormalizer;
 use asylgrp\decisionmaker\Normalizer\PayoutRequestNormalizer;

 $serializer = new Serializer(
-    [new ContactNormalizer, new DecisionNormalizer, new PayoutRequestNormalizer],
+    [new ContactPersonNormalizer, new DecisionNormalizer, new PayoutRequestNormalizer],
     [new JsonEncoder]
 );